The Rehearsal Dinner

 Who is invited?

-The guest list at a rehearsal dinner should include the members of the wedding party and their spouses, fiancé(e)s, or live-in partners; the officiant and his or her spouse or partner; the parents, stepparents, and grandparents of the bride and groom; and any siblings of the bride and groom who are not in the wedding party.
-If single members of the wedding party were invited to bring a date to the wedding, then it's kind to include the date at the rehearsal dinner.
+The guest list at a rehearsal dinner should include the members of the wedding party and their spouses, fiancé(e)s, or significant others; the officiant and his or her spouse or partner; the parents, stepparents, and grandparents of the bride and groom; and any siblings of the bride and groom who are not in the wedding party.
+If single members of the wedding party were invited to bring a guest to the wedding, then it's kind to include the guest at the rehearsal dinner, too.
 Any children of the bride and groom from a previous marriage are invited, unless they are too young.
 Parents of young attendants, such as a flower girl or ring bearer, are also included.

 What type of invitation should be extended?